 The world doesn’t need what women have, it needs what women are.

 Our blogging group can be found at Everyday Ediths.
 We write on a set topic each month, and also run giveaways.
-We hope to also include linkups in the near future.

 I sincerely hope you will head over to the blog page, or follow us on Facebook, IG, or Twitter.
 We aim to inspire all women, with our focus on our Catholic Christian identities.